qaharmdz/gubug/examples/README.md

-# Gubug Application
+# Gubug Example

-Example that show Gubug PAC micro framework concept.

-> ..and it's just an example, a bit serious example; but it's still not project architecture skeleton.
+> It's just an example, not project architecture skeleton.